(Updated in 2016)

 Welcome.
 Thanks for being here.

 I am a cardiac electrophysiologist.
-That’s a long name for a cardiologist who specializes in heart rhythm disorders.
+EP’s specialize in heart rhythm disorders.

 We now live in Louisville, Kentucky.
 It’s a nice place.
 My home is 5k from the hospital.
-I rarely drive on an interstate.
-I don’t like cars, or guns–but that’s another matter.
+I cycle or run to work.
+I don’t like driving, and guns scare me.

-I am a father of two children: one is in a master’s program and the other is in high school.
-Recently, I became a grandfather.
-We all like each other–which is nice.
-The grandfather thing is especially terrific.
+We have two children; one is a social worker and the other is at college.
+I am also a grandfather.
+The grandfather thing is terrific.

-A guidance counselor in high school said that I wasn’t smart enough to be a doctor.
+A guidance counselor in high school once said that I wasn’t smart enough to be a doctor.
 This motivated me.
-I can’t say why it happened, it was probably a lot of things, but when I got to Hobart College, I decided that I would succeed in learning science.
-Then I learned that if you work like heck, you don’t have to be that smart to be a doctor.
+I can’t say why it happened, it was probably a lot of things, but when I got to Hobart College, I decided to succeed.
+I soon learned that if you work hard, you don’t have to be that smart to be a doctor.

-If given a time machine, I would still choose medicine as a career.
-The patient-care victories in the EP lab, in the clinic and even via social media, are winning out over the spread of nonsense.
+If given a time machine, I would still choose medicine.
+The patient-care victories in the EP lab, in the clinic and even via social media, still win out over the rapid spread of nonsense.